 Multi-Year Goal: Pendleton School District will fully implement trauma informed strategies and social emotional learning K-12 by June of 2023.
-Pendleton School District has a seamless system of supports, resources, and interventions for every student and staff member to address impacts of trauma and build resilience skills without the need of separate systems or placements.
+Pendleton School District has a seamless system of support, resources, and interventions for every student and staff member to address impacts of trauma and build resilience skills without the need of separate systems or placements.

-Annual Focus for 2020-2021 School Year:
+Annual Focus for 2022-2023 School Year:

-The COVID-19 Pandemic creates a need for increased focus on the following for the next school year:
+The ongoing impacts of the COVID-19 Pandemic creates a need for continued focus on the following for the next school year:

-Wellness

-- Supporting staff, students, families and community with wellness (i.e. incorporating lessons on new expectations for hand washing, wearing masks, social distancing, etc.) - Redefine attendance systems to address Public Health Guidance (i.e. remove penalties and rewards, communicate new expectations, alleviate worry for missing school, etc.)

-• Connection & Reconnection

-- o Building and rebuilding connections with staff, students, families, and community - o Cultivating a culture of care

-• Coping and Resilience

-- o Allow space and time for students and staff to process the pandemic experience - Supporting staff, students, families and community cope with loss, grief, anxiety and worry - Develop enhanced Tier II and Tier II supports for students to learn coping and resilience skills

-• On Track towards Graduation

-- o Address gaps in academic and social emotional learning - Support course completions for high school credit - Develop innovative instruction delivery systems with increased flexibility to allow for continuity of learning
+- Wellness - Supporting staff, students, families and community with wellness (physical health, emotional health, overall well-being, self-care and resilience) - Connect and Re Engage students with supports for attending school on a regular basis - Connection & Reconnection - o Building and rebuilding connections with staff, students, families, and community - Cultivating a culture of care - Coping and Resilience - Allow space and time for students and staff to process the pandemic experience - Supporting staff, students, families and community cope with loss, grief, anxiety and worry - Develop enhanced Tier I, II and Tier III supports for students to learn coping and resilience skills - On Track towards Graduation - Address gaps in academic and social emotional learning - \circ Support course completions for high school credit - Develop innovative instruction delivery systems with increased flexibility to allow for continuity of learning